ddean4040/bbPress-Topics-for-Posts/readme.txt

 Initial Release

 == Upgrade Notice ==

+= 1.3 =
+Bug fix for forum selection and: import existing comments, use your own copies of template files

 = 1.2 =
 New features!
 Better translation, XML-RPC support, can copy post tags to topics